mclearc/webpage/pages/ChambersCFP.md

 #### May 1-2, 2015

-The Department of Philosophy at the University of Nebraska–Lincoln is happy to invite papers for the Seventh Annual Robert R. Chambers Philosophy Conference on themes related to Kant's (and Kantian) views on introspection, self-consciousness, and self-knowledge at UNL on May 1-2, 2015.
+The Department of Philosophy at the University of Nebraska–Lincoln is happy to invite papers for the seventh annual Robert R. Chambers Philosophy Conference on themes related to Kant's (and Kantian) views on introspection, self-consciousness, and self-knowledge at UNL on May 1-2, 2015.
 Submissions are encouraged on these topics from both historical and contemporary approaches.